StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/How to migrate to new OpenWrt router while keeping configuration/README.md

 	option ip6assign '60'
 	option ipaddr '192.168.2.1'
 ```
 This is all it takes to migrate all the configs over.
+Reboot to apply configs.

 # Check actual DNS service is updated
 * For me that means checking my namecheap.com to see if things are pointing to the right public IP.
 I have DDNS so not much to change.